List of superlative trees

 The coniferous Coast redwood (Sequoia sempervirens) is the tallest tree species on Earth.

-The world's superlative trees can be ranked by any factor.
+The world's superlative trees can be ranked by many factors.
 Records have been kept for trees with superlative height, trunk diameter (girth), canopy coverage, airspace volume, wood volume, estimated mass, and age.

 Tallest

 The heights of the tallest trees in the world have been the subject of considerable dispute and much exaggeration.
 Modern verified measurements with laser rangefinders or with tape drop measurements made by tree climbers (such as those carried out by canopy researchers), have shown that some older tree height measurement methods are often unreliable, sometimes producing exaggerations of 5% to 15% or more above the real height.
 Historical claims of trees growing to 130 m, and even 150 m, are now largely disregarded as unreliable, and attributed to human error.

 The following are the tallest reliably measured specimens from the top 10 species.
 This table shows only currently standing specimens: